Lofoten Islands self guided cycling holiday, Norway

 Description of Lofoten Islands self guided cycling holiday, Norway

-This is a self guided adventure, cycling point to point, with a detailed map and guide book supplied and luggage transferred for you.
-You will be cycling 20-50km each day and need a medium level of fitness for this holiday.
-Routes are quiet with little traffic.
-Bikes are not included in this holiday, but we can arrange bike rental for you.
+This is a self-guided adventure, cycling point to point, with a detailed tour description and map.
+The luggage is transported for you.
+You will be cycling 20 – 50 km a day and need a minimum level of fitness for this holiday.
+In peak season you must expect some traffic.
+Bikes are not included in this package, but we can arrange bike rental for you.
+Both touring bikes and E-bikes are available.

-If you have more time and would like to explore further, you can combine this biking holiday with travelling down the coast from Bergen to Kirkenes on a Hurtigruten ship.
+If you have more time and would like to explore the Norwegian coastline further, you can combine this cycling vacation with traveling up or down the coast between Bergen and Kirkenes with the Hurtigruten or Havila ship.

 Price information